 What is a simplified trial?

-At the Vancouver Courthouse, downtown at Robson Square, all claims up to $5,000 – except financial debt claims under Rule 9.2 and personal injury claims – go to a simplified trial.
+At the Vancouver Courthouse, downtown at Robson Square, all claims between $5,001 and $35,000 – except financial debt claims under Rule 9.2 and personal injury claims – go to a simplified trial.
 A ‘Justice of the Peace’ (an experienced lawyer), who can also be called an adjudicator, hears Simplified Trial cases.
 Most of the trials last less than one-hour.
 To watch a video and learn more, see Vancouver Simplified Trials.

 What is mediation?

 Mediation is a way to resolve disputes where a neutral third party helps both sides to find a solution.
 Mediation is an alternative dispute resolution technique that generally costs less time and money than going to court.
 In addition, it has the added benefit of helping the disputing parties to maintain a more positive relationship.

 Claimants and defendants are encouraged to use mediation to resolve disputes.
 If one party requests mediation, then the other party is required to participate and must share the costs.
 To learn about mediation, click here.
 For more about mediation, see the Ministry of Justice’s page on Mediation in BC.
 To find a qualified mediator in British Columbia, visit the website of Mediate BC or the BC Arbitration and Mediation Institute.

 A settlement conference provides both parties with the opportunity to sit with a Provincial court judge to explore ways to settle their case, without going to trial.
 The purpose of a Settlement Conference is to settle the case and if necessary, to prepare the parties for trial.
 The judge that sits in a settlement conference acts as a mediator and legal resource – he or she will NOT be the same judge that hears the cases if it goes to trial.
 Settlement conferences are mandatory in all BC courts, except Vancouver and except for some motor vehicle accident cases.
 To learn more, see Court Processes.